clarkgrangerc/DM-SL/Assignment3/gb_prediction.md

 biggest market segment.
 NutrientH2O could try to advertise through the sports they are fans of, or through their children/ religious institution.
-You can see below that cluster 8 is dominating when it comes to sharing a lot about both religion and sports fandom.
+You can see below that cluster 8 is dominating when it comes to sharing a lot about both religion and sports fandom.In the plot below you can see the cluster 8 in blue color.

 <img src="gb_prediction_files/figure-markdown_github/unnamed-chunk-30-1.png" style="display: block; margin: auto;" />